HOT (missile): Design and function

-Project studies by both firms started in 1964, at about the same time the US Army started a project that resulted in the TOW missile.
+Project studies by both firms began in 1964, at about the same time the US Army began a project that resulted in the BGM-71 TOW missile.
 Unlike TOW, which entered service in 1973, the development and testing phase for HOT took considerably longer.
-The design goal was to produce an antitank missile that could be fired from both vehicles and helicopters; that employed the SACLOS guidance system instead of the less reliable MCLOS system used by the SS.11; had a longer range combined with a better minimum engagement range; had a higher missile speed than the SS.11 resulting in a shorter flight time; and packed in a sealed container that also served as the launcher.
+The design goal was to produce an antitank missile that could be fired from ground vehicles and helicopters; that employed the semi-automatic command to line of sight (SACLOS) guidance system instead of the less reliable manual command to line of sight (MCLOS) system used by the SS.11; had a longer range combined with a better minimum engagement range; had a higher flight speed than the SS.11 reducing flight time; and packed in a sealed container that was also a launcher.

-The HOT missile is tube-launched and optically tracked using the SACLOS guidance system with command link through trailing wires which steers the missile using thrust vector controls on the sustainer motor during the missile's flight.
-When the gunner fires the HOT missile, the missile activates a thermal battery, flares and a small gas generator spins up the gyro.
+The HOT missile is tube-launched and optically tracked using the SACLOS guidance system with command link through trailing wires which steers the missile using thrust vectoring controls on the sustainer engine during missile flight.
+When the gunner fires the HOT missile, the missile activates a thermal battery, flares, and a small gas generator spins up the gyro.
 The same gases for the gyro pop the covers off both ends of the cylindrical container the HOT missile comes packed in.
-Moments later, both the sustainer motor and the booster are fired, ejecting the missile from the container.
+Moments later, both the sustainer engine and the booster are fired, ejecting the missile from the container.